Why Do Female Cats Spray When in Heat and How to Stop it?

 Final words

 So do female cats spray when in heat?
-The spraying is a call sign for male cats from female kitties to communicate that they are available for mating.
+Yes; the spraying is to signal to male cats that they are available for mating.
 If the spraying is becoming intolerable, spaying your female cat is the best decision.
-It will stop them from getting in heat, and it will also reduce the spraying.
+It will stop them from entering the estrous cycle, and it will also reduce the spraying.